lab1092/blender-manual_ja/manual/animation/techs/material.rst

 (with an halo material), etc., etc.

 The possibilities are nearly unlimited.
-For example, you could keyframe the :guilabel:`Glossiness` of raytraced reflection/transparency, which would enable the simulation of condensation spreading over a mirror or window...).
+For example, you could keyframe the *Glossiness* of raytraced reflection/transparency, which would enable the simulation of condensation spreading over a mirror or window...).